CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

-# Create MIME with the REST API
+# Let SMTPeter create MIME data

-If you use the [send method of the REST API](rest-send) to send email, you normally include a "mime" property holding the full MIME object that you want to send.
+If you use the [send method of the REST API](rest-api) to send email, you normally include a "mime" property holding the full MIME object that you want to send.
 However, you can also let SMTPeter create the MIME string for you.
 If you do not include a "mime" property in your